 Some of the most frequent questions I get when I’m out and about are about my hair.
 About its shape, the color, or how I maintain the texture and curl pattern.
 I can dole out suggestions for products and styling aids but the one thing that truly matters is this; how you take care of your hair.
 No matter how great the shampoo or the co-wash if you don’t give your hair the attention it needs, products won’t matter.
 But follow my one magic tip, and your hair will thank you.

 I call my road to natural hair a journey.
-I’ve had one kiddy perm at 8 that inevitably ruined my hair and then basically I was winging it with afro puffs and home presses until I was 25 I. I had no idea about what my hair needed to be strong, beautiful, or how to wear it in its curly state.
+I’ve had one kiddy perm at 8 that inevitably ruined my hair and from then on I was winging it with afro puffs and home presses until I was 25 I. I had no idea about what my hair needed to be strong, beautiful, or how to wear it in its curly state.
 For the past 7 years I’ve focused on what my crown needs to flourish and this is what I’ve learned.

 I Learned What Makes My Curls Tick.

-Heading down the YouTube tutorial wormhole will have your cabinets stuffed with organic, farmer’s market fresh, grown by a mountain grandma, Shea butter and gallons of coconut oil all the while your hair is suffering.
-It’s not to say that there isn’t some good in them but something important to remember about hair is that what works for one, may not work for all.
+Heading down the YouTube tutorial wormhole will have your cabinets stuffed with organic, farmer’s market fresh, grown by a mountain grandma, Shea butter.
+And gallons of coconut oil all the while your hair is suffering.
+It’s not to say that there isn’t some good in them, but something important to remember is what works for one, may not work for all.
 I have no problem giving product suggestions but I always preface my advice with learn your hair first.
-I learned early in my journey that heavier products like the aforementioned weren’t for me.
+Early in my journey I learned that heavier products like the aforementioned weren’t for me.
 They left my hair feeling like hay and screaming for water.